David Catania: Post-Council career

 In 2014, Catania was unsuccessful in a bid for mayor of Washington, D.C.
 In 2015, he joined the international law firm Greenberg Traurig, where he focuses his practice on healthcare, government law and strategy, and public policy.

 In 2018, he served as the U.S. Head of Public Affairs for Starship Technologies, a robotic delivery company.
 In February, Catania opened a District-based lobbying firm with Benjamin Young, his former chief of staff and campaign manager.

 In 2018, Catania was campaign co-chair for S. Kathryn Allen, a former insurance executive who sought Catania's former seat on the council, held by Elissa Silverman.
 An investigation determined that more than half of Allen's signatures were fraudulently collected and her name was not included on the ballot.

-Personal
+Personal life

 Catania married floral designer Bill Enright on August 5, 2017, in a ceremony officiated by his former Council colleague Mary Cheh.
 Catania and Enright finalized their divorce on July 21, 2021.